-That situation existed at the time because the legal adviser to the Government - the Attorney General - was expected to be in a position to advise the justice Minister about his proposal, while also advising the Cabinet about the suitability of the person in question.
+That was the situation at the time because the legal adviser to the Government - the Attorney General - was expected to be in a position to advise the justice Minister about his proposal, while also advising the Cabinet about the suitability of the person in question.
 The Judicial Appointments Advisory Board was in existence at the time.
-Maybe this has gone out of the Cabinet handbook since then - I do not know - but it was in the handbook when I was in the Cabinet.
+Perhaps this has gone out of the Cabinet handbook since - I do not know - but it was in the handbook when I was in the Cabinet.
 That is the procedure which applies.

-Section 40(3) will not save this Bill from a challenge to its constitutionality if the other provisions of this Bill have the effect of causing the Government to make a decision entirely in the dark, except by reference to a shortlist it has received.
-It cannot be said that the Government still has the right to make an appointment of anybody it wants while simultaneously saying that it may not know who wants the position, who applied for the position or who has consistently been disregarded on the shortlist.
-This little subsection, which provides that "Nothing in subsection (2) [or, presumably, in the Act] shall be construed as limiting the advice the Government may give to the President", will not save this Bill from a challenge to its constitutionality.
+Section 40(3) will not save the Bill from a challenge to its constitutionality if the other provisions of the Bill have the effect of causing the Government to make a decision entirely in the dark, except by reference to a short list it has received.
+It cannot be said the Government still has the right to make an appointment of anybody it wants, while simultaneously saying it may not know who wants the position, who applied for the position or who has consistently been disregarded on the short list.
+This little subsection which provides that "Nothing in subsection (2) [or, presumably, in the Act] shall be construed as limiting the advice the Government may give to the President" will not save the Bill from a challenge to its constitutionality.

-If the entire rest of the Bill does de facto limit the Government in giving advice to the President, then the Bill itself is unconstitutional.
+If the entire rest of the Bill does de facto limit the Government in giving advice to the President, the Bill is unconstitutional.
 As to what Senator Norris said about me expressing my views, I am what I am.
 I do not claim to be infallible.
 The Minister is right; I have in the past been wrong about things being unconstitutional.
 The Minister is well aware that Attorneys General are not infallible.
-Much to one's surprise, the odd piece of legislation gets invalidated by the courts even though it was constitutional in one's judgment at the time of advising the Government.
+Much to one's surprise, the odd piece of legislation is invalidated by the courts, even though it was constitutional in one's judgment at the time of advising the Government.
 These things happen in the strangest ways.
-One might think that a prohibition on asylum seekers applying for employment was a constitutional provision, but the Supreme Court ruled that after a certain period of time it becomes excessive and disproportionate.
+One might have thought that a prohibition on asylum seekers applying for employment was a constitutional provision, but the Supreme Court ruled that after a certain period of time it becomes excessive and disproportionate.

-Nobody is infallible in this area, and I do not claim infallibility here.
-However, I do believe that we must be in the realm of common sense.
+Nobody is infallible in this area and I do not claim infallibility.
+However, I do believe we must be in the realm of common sense.

 It is very clear to me that what we are proposing here is a legislative scheme to keep the members of the Government ignorant of the choices that are open to them.
 That is what it is about.
-Section 40, which states that nothing limits the advice of the Government, is a replication of a provision from the existing Judicial Appointments Advisory Board, JAAB, legislation.
-It is not a dead piece of legislation or something which is entirely exceptional.
-When the Government decides to appoint someone to the Judiciary without reference to JAAB, as it has done on occasion, it is obliged to differentiate between its appointment and a JAAB-recommended appointment by the terms of the notice published in Iris Oifigiúil.
-This must state that the appointment either is or is not on foot of a recommendation of JAAB.
-That is the present situation, and it is proposed to continue that with this legislation.
-The Government would have to 'fess up, so to speak, if it decided to go outside the process and appoint somebody directly.
+Section 40, which states nothing limits the advice of the Government, is a replication of a provision from the existing JAAB legislation.
+It is not dead legislation or something which is entirely exceptional.
+When the Government decides to appoint someone to the Judiciary without reference to the JAAB, as it has done on occasion, it is obliged to differentiate between its appointment and a JAAB-recommended appointment by the terms of the notice published in Iris Oifigiúil.
+This must state that the appointment either is or is not on foot of a recommendation of the JAAB.
+That is the current situation and it is proposed to continue it with this legislation.
+The Government would have to fess up, so to speak, if it decided to go outside the process and appoint somebody directly.
 As I have said, that is not a dead letter.
 It is well known that the current Chief Justice was appointed directly by the Government without any JAAB process.
-I instance that to say that those were decisions made by the then Government which had nothing to do with JAAB, even though JAAB was there.
+I instance that to say those were decisions made by the then Government which had nothing to do with the JAAB, even though the JAAB was in place.

 Exactly.
 I am obviously not suggesting there was anything wrong with it.
 I am saying quite the reverse.
-The Government was working within its capacity to do that.
+The Government was working within its capacity to do it.
 However, this legislation would oblige the Minister to start the JAAB process, which will now be the judicial appointments commission, JAC, process, for any vacancy.
-The Cabinet would not be allowed to know the identity of anybody else who might be willing to be appointed insofar as they might signal as much to the judicial appointments commission by application.
-Moreover, the Attorney General would be prohibited from telling the Cabinet that a person they might appoint was in fact an unsuccessful applicant.
-I do not want to repeat myself, but as I have said earlier that defies common sense.
+The Cabinet would not be allowed to know the identity of anybody else who might be willing to be appointed insofar as he or she might signal as much to the judicial appointments commission by application.
+Moreover, the Attorney General would be prohibited from telling the Cabinet that a person it might appoint was, in fact, an unsuccessful applicant.
+I do not want to repeat myself, but as I have said, that defies common sense.

 I will give a simple example.
 Let us suppose a vacancy arises on the Supreme Court.
-At the moment, the people eligible for a vacancy on the Supreme Court are all the existing members of the High Court and all the existing members of the Court of Appeal, which is a group of around 40 to 50 people.
+At the moment, the people eligible for a vacancy on the Supreme Court are all the existing members of the High Court and all the existing members of the Court of Appeal, which comprises a group of around 40 to 50 people.
 I have not counted the exact number.
 None of them has to indicate an interest in the position under the JAAB process.
-I understand, and perhaps the Minister will confirm, that an arrangement was made whereby they could inform the secretary of the Government of their willingness to be appointed to a position so it would be easier for the Government to see who is interested and who is not and then make the choice.
+I understand and perhaps the Minister will confirm that an arrangement was made whereby they could inform the secretary to the Government of their willingness to be appointed to a position in order that it would be easier for the Government to see who was interested and who was not and then make the choice.
 Qualified barristers and solicitors of 12 or ten years' standing are also eligible.
-They normally went through the JAAB process, but not mandatorily so.
+They normally went through the JAAB process but not mandatorily so.